sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

 ## Radiobutton Variables
 Variable | Description
 --- | ---
-radiobutton-background | The background-color of a unselected radiobutton radiobutton-border | The border of a unselected radiobutton radiobutton-selected-outer-background | The outer ring background-color of a selected radiobutton radiobutton-selected-outer-hover-background | The outer ring hover background-color of a selected radiobutton radiobutton-inner-color | The inner color of a selected radiobutton
+radiobutton-background | The background-color of an unselected radiobutton radiobutton-border | The border of an unselected radiobutton radiobutton-border-hover-color | The border color of an unselected radiobutton when hovering radiobutton-selected-outer-background | The outer ring background-color of a selected radiobutton radiobutton-selected-outer-hover-background | The outer ring hover background-color of a selected radiobutton radiobutton-inner-color | The inner color of a selected radiobutton